WilliamZang/FastAnimationWithPOP/README.md

 ### 4. Sync implement the DEMO

 If you add a new animation.
-You'd better to add effect to [FastAnimationWithPopDemo](https://github.com/WilliamZang/FastAnimationWithPopDemo) project.
+You'd better to add effect to demo project.

 ### 5. Unit test